zalando/nakadi/README.md

 #### Cursors, Offsets and Partitions

-By default the `events` resource will consume from all partitions of an event type and from the end (or "tail") of the stream.
-To select only particular partitions and a position where in the stream to start, you can supply an `X-Nakadi-Cursors` header in the request:
+By default, the `events` resource will consume from all partitions of an event type and from the end (or "tail") of the stream.
+To select only particular partitions and a starting position in the stream, you can supply an `X-Nakadi-Cursors` header in the request:

 ```sh